Leif Höegh & Co

-Höegh LNG
+Höegh LNG division

 Höegh LNG is active in the liquefied natural gas industry including LNG carriers.
 As of January 2015, it is 44.6% owned by Leif Höegh.
 The largest investors are Allianz, Fairview Capital and Nordea.
 The Baupost Group announced that it controlled 5.26% of shares for its clients.

 Höegh Autoliners

 Höegh Autoliners operates pure car/truck carrier (PCTC) vessels, and its main business is the maritime transport and distribution of cargo such as automobiles, trucks, trailers, Mafi roll trailers, heavy construction machinery and further types of rolling freight.

 In 1970 a joint venture in between Höegh and Ugland Auto Liners (HUAL) was formed to develop a new leading RORO operator.
 In the beginning, some passenger ships of Royal Mail Line were converted into car carriers like the Arlanza, becoming Höegh Trotter (formerly Hual Trotter).

 Then in March 2000 Leif Höegh & Co acquired the remaining 50% of HUAL, renaming the company Höegh Autoliners, as known today.

 In 2008 A.P.
 Moller became a minority shareholder in Höegh Autoliners, holding 37.5% of shares.

 As part of its relationship with Maersk, Höegh Autoliners took over twelve Maersk ships in 2008 (plus the contract of six to be built).

 Since January 2014, its Europe/USA routes have included Valencia to Baltimore, Jacksonville, New York and Galveston.

-Until December 2019 sale, the Company used to also have a 50% stake in Euro Marine Logistics that connects Zeebrügge, Esbjerg (Denmark), Gothenburg (Sweden), Drammen (Oslofjord, Norway) and Port of Tyne (UK), providing dedicated short sea services.
+Until December 2019 sale, the company used to also have a 50% stake in Euro Marine Logistics, dedicated to short sea destinations.

 Since 2005, a subdivision (Alliance Navigation LLC) was created to provide regular services via three US flagged ships, for cargo and military equipment requiring carriage under American flag.